HirbodBehnam/PortForwarder/README.md

 As soon as the function returns, I the quota will change.

 And what do I mean about the softer connections?
 The client can use the program after the quota is reached.
 When the client wants to establish a new connection it will be rejected from the server.
 Plus you can manage how much client has used more than its quota.

+### Timeout
+I implemented a custom timeout method for this.
+It is dead simple:

+Save the last time each _connection_ has transmitted something.
+(On each write or read function).
+Then every minute(default), the app reads all of the last transmit time.
+If it is larger than (now - timeout), close the connection.

 ## Other Stuff
 [Persian guild to setup this with mtproto](http://www.mediafire.com/file/4u3khp5oj7ecgxk/%25D9%2585%25D8%25AD%25D8%25AF%25D9%2588%25D8%25AF_%25DA%25A9%25D8%25B1%25D8%25AF%25D9%2586_%25DA%25A9%25D8%25A7%25D8%25B1%25D8%25A8%25D8%25B1%25D8%25A7%25D9%2586.pdf/file)